City of Port Clinton , OH

 EMERGENCY PREPAREDNESS MESSAGE:

-cooking, and hygiene is a top priority.
-If a natural or man-made
+drinking, cooking, and hygiene is a top priority.
+If a natural

-disaster strikes your community, you might temporarily lose
+or man-made disaster strikes your community, you might

-access to clean water.
-Take steps now to store emergency water
+temporarily lose access to clean water.
+Take steps now to

-3-day supply.
-This means a family of 4 needs 12 gallons
+minimum 3-day supply.
+This means a family of 4 needs 12

 • Sanitize by swishing a solution of 1 teaspoon of liquid